New York Disabled Veteran Benefits

 1. Confirm your VA disability compensation never appears as income on your New York return (it should not appear on your federal return either, and New York starts from your federal figures).

-3. If a prior return shows VA compensation or military retirement pay as taxable, fix it with a tax preparer familiar with military filings or by contacting the NYS Tax Department — this is a filing mechanic, not claims work.
+3. If a prior return shows VA compensation or military retirement pay as taxable, fix it with a tax preparer familiar with military filings or by contacting the state Tax Department — this is a filing mechanic, not claims work.

 Vehicles, plates & tolls